A cloudless sunset or sunrise acts like a huge soft box, the size

 This image is clearly the stronger of the two and illustrates the

-usefulness of artificial lighting. |
+usefulness of artificial lighting.

-Hard or direct light might suit a metallic paint finish because it can
+Hard or direct light might suit a metallic

-bring out the colour, or make it 'pop', much better than a soft light
+paint finish because it can bring out the colour, or make it 'pop',

-such as an overcast sky.
+much better than a soft light such as an overcast sky.
+This is where

-the background but lighting the car with the strobes, or simply when
+background but lighting the car with the strobes, or simply when

 shooting at night.

-Painting with light is another technique which can be
+Painting with light is another technique which

-very well to light painting with a continuous light source.
+respond very well to light painting with a continuous light source.

-Selecting the most appropriate lighting technique can
+Selecting the most appropriate lighting

-aesthetic or artistic choice wherever possible.
+should be an aesthetic or artistic choice wherever possible.